Back to overview

 Suppose you find a co-founder and he/she suggests splitting the shares 50/50.
 Do you think that is fair, given you came up with the idea for the product or the service that you are selling?
 Most startup founders don’t split the shares in half.
 Not everyone brings the same experience or value to the table, not everyone will be prepared to make the same sacrifices.
 Potential investors are reluctant towards an equal split, it makes them believe that you took the easy way out because you didn’t have the guts to tackle the hardest of all issues.

 We recommend reading “The Founder’s Dilemmas” by Noam Wasserman.
-There is also an online tool called GUST that helps you split the shares in your startup.
+There is also an online tool called GUST or The Blueprint that helps you split the shares in your startup.
 The free tool helps you ask the right questions to determine how much value each founder contributes.
 It gives you an objective recommendation for a fair equity split.
 Be aware that this type of discussion between founders is the stuff that can kill founder teams.
 But it’s not a discussion you can avoid, so, make sure you don’t postpone it.

 5. Are you prepared to invest some cash?